fengyun21/canvas-instagram-filters/README.md

 ```

 The specific brightness and contrast parameters are different, however
-the effect is virtually the same.
+the result is virtually the same.
 Beautiful:

 <iframe src="http://codepen.io/nhunzaker/full/oxxaXO/" width="100%"
 height="390" frameborder="0"></iframe>